ugate/jsdocp/README.md

 &nbsp;

 - Each time docs are tagged/deployed to GitHub or any other `git` supported documentation hosting service, the old docs are archived in a versioned directory
-- `versions.json` generation for real-time version selections in previously deployed docs (no more wiping out old docs!)
+- `versions.json` generation for real-time version selections in previously deployed docs (no more wiping out old docs, and old docs auto-reference an updated set of versions!)
-- Tag filtering option to restrict doc generation for tagged versions that are released for `major` or `minor` versions rather than every version that is tagged
+- Tag filtering option to restrict doc generation for tagged versions that are released for [`major` or `minor` versions](https://semver.org) rather than every version that is tagged

 > __CHANGELOG generation:__
 &nbsp;